The Problem is not Our Schools, Teachers, or Students, it’s What We Ask Them To Do in those Buildings!

 It appears as if the education process is more focused on timeliness than it is on learning.
 Children begin falling by the wayside, beginning in kindergarten, and that number grows each year.

+The third flaw is that the instruction process requires teachers to present lessons and provide students with assignments so they can practice the knowledge and skills that are the focus of each lesson.
 Teachers are, then, expected to administer quizzes and tests that are graded based on the number of mistakes students make as measured against the performance of classmates—to see who won.
 Education is preparation to compete in life, not a competition to see who learns the most or the fastest.

-Tests are returned to students, who are given an insufficient time to review and understand the mistakes they made and those grades are recorded in the teacher’s gradebook to maintain a record of who was successful and who was not.
+When tests are returned to students, those kids are given insufficient time to review and understand the mistakes they made and those grades are recorded in the teacher’s gradebook to maintain a record of who was successful and who was not.
+Although educators understand the importance of helping children learn from their mistakes, there are always more mistakes by more students than teachers have the time to address.

 Students are then moved on to the next lesson in each subject area, ready or not.